View of Wilhelmshoehe Palace in Kassel

 Volkswagen’s second largest plant in Germany can be found in Kassel.
 The plant specialises in components and genuine parts.
+Additionally, you can live very well in and around Kassel.

 The city